d-ramasamy/Data-Science-Notebook-Comprehension-Task/README.md

 * You may or may not receive additional information on the notebook

 You will need to:
-* record the answers for the questions (in exact order) in the survery questions.
+* record the answers for the questions (in exact order) in the survey questions.

 At the end of the experiment we will obtain the following things:
 * The recording of the experiment while answering the questions in screen-sharing mode